molssi-seamm/molssi-seamm.github.io/docs/users/installation/index.rst

 Installing MOPAC
 ~~~~~~~~~~~~~~~~
-Head to the MOPAC_ homepage and click on one of the download links in
+The MolSSI is in the process of taking MOPAC over, and will shortly release it as a
-the section on MOPAC2016.
-MOPAC is free for academics, so if you are
+fully open-source code.
+This will make the installation automatic, like it is for other
-at a university or school you can request a copy and license.
-Follow
+codes, but in the meantime, head to the MOPAC_ homepage and click on one of the download
-the instructions included with the download for installing MOPAC and
+links in the section on MOPAC2016 and follow the instructions included with the download
-activating MOPAC.
+for installing MOPAC and activating MOPAC.

 Installing the Dashboard
 --------------------------------------
 The Dashboard is installed in its own conda environment to keep its
 dependencies separate from those of SEAMM::